R2U2/r2u2/monitors/rust/r2u2_cli/README.md

 # Requirements

+Requires a Python 3.x interpreter as required by [PyO3](https://github.com/PyO3/pyo3).

 To enable satisfiability checking, install [Z3](https://github.com/Z3Prover/z3).
 On debian-based systems, this can be done via `sudo apt-get install z3`.